Water-Melon/Melang/docs/injection.md

 Jason
 ```

-But if you try to access a nonexistent property by this function, interperter will throw an error.
+But if you try to access a non-existent property by this function, interperter will throw an error.